meshery/meshery/docs/index.md

 * because regpatrol is closed sourcej, binary is not released, scripted for one mesh, and is produced by a vendor of that mesh.

 ### Why create Meshery and not use another benchmark tool?
-Meshery is purpose built for factilitating benchmarking of service meshes and their workloads.
+<p style="margin-bottom:1em; margin-top:1em;">Meshery is purpose built for factilitating benchmarking of service meshes and their workloads.
 Other benchmark tools are not.
 There are some other tools used for service mesh benchmarking, like regpatrol.
-Regpatrol is used by IBM is not open source or available in binary form to use and has the following differences from Meshery:
+Regpatrol is used by IBM is not open source or available in binary form to use and has the following differences from Meshery:</p>
 - Telemetry - regpatrol sources telemetry from Mixer Prometheus adapter and uses IBM's proprietary node agent.
 - Meshery sources from Mixer Prometheus adapter and uses Prometheus node-exporter.
 - Traffic type - regpatrol uses jmeter, which can parse responses and perform functional tests.